learnbyexample/vim_reference/vim_reference_guide.md

 ## Backreference

 The groupings seen in the previous section are also known as **capture groups**.
-The string captured by these groups can be referred later using backreference `\N` where `N` is the capture group you want.
+The string captured by these groups can be referred later using a backreference `\N` where `N` is the capture group you want.
 Backreferences can be used in both search and replacement sections.

 * `\(pattern\)` capture group for later use via backreferences
 * `\%(pattern\)` non-capturing group